MPhil/PhD in Global Sustainable Development (2025 Entry)

 Research environment

-You will join a community of postgraduate students, early career researchers, and academics in GSD.
-IGSDLink opens in a new window is Warwick’s hub for transdisciplinary research on global sustainable development, committed to tackling global challenges and enabling transformative change of human-environment interactions.
+You will join a community of postgraduate students, early career researchers, and academics in GSD and IGSD conducting cutting edge transdisciplinary research on global sustainable development, committed to tackling global challenges and enabling transformative change of human-environment interactions.
+At Warwick positive research culture is one of our key priorities fostering an inclusive, collegiate and dynamic research environment where all researchers and research enablers can be themselves and thrive to produce the best quality research.

 Throughout your degree you will be encouraged to engage actively in research activities by forming reading groups, participating in workshops, masterclasses and guest lectures, and taking part in our annual GSD Symposium.

-You will have opportunities to engage with research across the University, including research led by Warwick’s Global Research Priorities and other cross-cutting research centres across the University, such as the Centre for Interdisciplinary Methodologies (CIM), the Warwick Institute for the Science of Cities (WISC), the Warwick Interdisciplinary Research Centre for International Development (WICID), and the Centre for Digital Inquiry (CDI).
+You will have opportunities to engage with research across the University, including research led by Warwick’s Interdisciplinary Research Spotlights and other cross-cutting research centres across the University, such as the Centre for Interdisciplinary Methodologies (CIM), the Warwick Institute for the Science of Cities (WISC), the Warwick Interdisciplinary Research Centre for International Development (WICID), and the Centre for Digital Inquiry (CDI).

 General entry requirements